 Quite a while ago, Bankrate purchased Quizzle, a free credit score service.
 Now, Bankrate users can view an updated TransUnion VantageScore 3.0 directly through the Bankrate site.

 If you want to see your Experian FICO Score 8, you can access it through Experian’s FreeCreditScore website.
 The score updates no more than once every 30 days, and your login triggers the update request.
+You can also try to speak directly to live customer support at Experian.

 Unlike some credit card companies, which only provide credit scores to cardholders, Discover lets anyone see their Experian FICO Score 8 for free.
 The Credit Scorecard service updates the information when you request it, but you can only make a request every 30 days.
 However, if you need to know your score before submitting a loan or credit card application, this is a nice option to have.